jamie-miller-rva/test-kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-  Analysis: there are several things I want to point out.
+  * Analysis: there are several things I want to point out.
+  * And another thing
+  * One last thing

 - What can you conclude about the Outcomes based on Goals?